 She never explains exactly what this liquid is or how it’s accessed, but based on the accompanying photos, it appears that water is collected from sacred sites “during awesome solar and celestial events.”
 Other than saying the liquid if purified, it offers no other information but does promise it will “help deepen meditation, stir deep healing, and activate ancient wisdom within.”

 Most of this site mixes undefined New Age gobbledygook with a misuse of scientific terms.
 Consider this claim: “Essences made in sacred sites resonate with that particular Sacred Site and Cosmic Event of the day.
 Each one is unique to the site it was made in.
 They can never be re-made since energy shifts daily.”
 She is acting as if each vial she sells is distinguished from the rest.
-But I could take one vial apiece from Greece, Peru, England, and my bathtub and Aluna Joy would be unable to tell them apart in a blind test.
+But I could take one vial apiece from Greece, Peru, England, and my bathtub, and Aluna Joy would be unable to tell them apart in a blind test.
 Water is water, and the only way the time of year will impact it is if it the temperature causes it to freeze.

-With dozens of Sacred Site Essences to choose from, how do cosmic consumers know which to choose?
+With dozens of Sacred Site Essences to choose from, how do cosmic consumers know which to select?
 Aluna Joy advises, “Listen to where your heart is calling you.
 Read about the individual Essences and listen to which ones are calling you.”

 People come to sites like hers because they are searching for answers and they’re not getting that if she tells them to decide.
 But Aluna Joy does not leave them completely to their desperate devices, for she offers an essence chart.
 If wanting to anchor deep peace, the U.S. Southwest is the essence for you.
 Tap into the Grand Canyon libation and await tranquility.
 If wanting to go multi-dimensional, Egyptian essence is the ticket.
 This one includes no testimonies, suggesting customers have been trapped in one of those alternate universes.
 Another offers self-healing, which is defeating the point if you order it from someone else.
 For healing the planet, go with Hawaiian Essence.
 Better yet, clean a river or plant a tree.
 Another Essence offers assistance with ascension, and for a price much cheaper than a hot air balloon ride.